 Mixed loads.
 The rules require some products to be loaded separately.
 You cannot load them together in the same cargo space.
-Table 9.6 lists some examples.
-The regulations (the Segregation Table for Hazardous Materials) name other materials you must keep apart.
+Figure 9.9 lists some examples.
+The regulations (the Segregation

+Table for Hazardous Materials) name other materials you must keep apart.

-- 2. Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
+- Around which hazard classes must you never smoke? - Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
 Should the floor liner required for Division 1.1 or 1.2 materials be stainless steel? - 4.
 At the shipper's dock you're given a paper for 100 cartons of battery acid.
 You already have 100 pounds of dry Silver Cyanide on board.
 What precautions do you have to take? - 5.
 Name a hazard class that uses transport indexes to determine the amount that can be loaded in a single vehicle.